 Let’s make it a life long adventure of reading and discovering vocabulary.
 Unlike direct instruction that is limited to the words being taught, vocabulary strategies transcend into skills that can be used throughout life.
 These are skills that students can carry from grade to grade, and this will enable students to succeed in leaps and bounds in their educational journey.

 There you have it, some helpful tips for increasing vocabulary, reading comprehension, and critical thinking skills.
 If you have any questions or thoughts you would like to share, feel free to comment below!

 PS.
 I have created this unit that will save you a ton of time and catch the interest of students!
 You can click on the image above or click here

 to link to the resource.
-You can also try out the free sample I have to see if this unit is a right fit for you by clicking the image below.
+You can also test drive the free sample below.